 r/Database

-r/Database is a subreddit with 84k members.
-The most common kinds of discussions are solution requests and advice requests, and the community frequently discusses database, sql, postgres, looking, and postgresql, and they frequently recommend/review database, toolset, and front end.
+r/Database is a subreddit with 85k members.
+The most common kinds of discussions are advice requests and solution requests, and the community frequently discusses database, sql, postgres, struggling with database, and struggling, and they frequently recommend/review database, toolset, and front end.

 Popular Themes in r/Database